bytebang/moodle-mod_activitymap/README.md

 As you surely know, actions like Assignments, Pages, URLs, ...  can have (nested) restrictions under which circumstances the activity is enabled.
 If the restricion is of the type _Required completion Status_ then we draw a directed edge to the current action from the action which is required to be completed.

-If there are no restrictions, then we only draw the activity boxes - without edged between them.
+If there are no restrictions, then we only draw the activity boxes - without edges between them.

 We have tried to display the same things in the graph, as you would display in your course.
-If you add a description to an activity or an a section (and the description is shown on the course page) then it will also be shown in the graph. for security reasins we only display the plain text - without any html tahs that you may have used to spice up the format.
+If you add a description to an activity or an a section (and the description is shown on the course page) then it will also be shown in the graph. for security reasons we only display the plain text with a few HTML attributes (`<strong>`, `<em>`, `<u>`, `<del>`, `<sub>`, `<sup>`).
+All other elements are stripped.

+The font color of the nodes is representing the completion state:

+* grey: This activity is not available for the user because the preconditions have not been fulfilled.
+* green: The activity has been (sucessfully) completed.
+* red: The activity has been completed, but the student failed.
+* black: This activity can be processed.

 ### Module Settings